caneroj1/filter-logger/README.md

 ## Usage

 Here is one example from the **examples/password** directory where we use the filter logger to implement password filtering.
-The example uses `scotty` for our web server.
+The example uses `scotty` for our web server, and we use the `logShowJSON` and `logFilterJSON` helper functions to help us create our instances.

 ### Password Filtering